inspec/inspec/dev-docs/compliance.md

 ### login

 Saves a credentials file locally.
-Future invocations of `inspec compliance` use the credentials file to authenticate.
+Future invocations of `inspec compliance` or `inspec automate` use the credentials file to authenticate.

-`be inspec compliance login --user=admin --token='1234567890asdfghjkl' --insecure https://chef-automate.test`
+`be inspec compliance login --user=admin --token='1234567890asdfghjkl' --insecure https://chef-automate.test` or
+`be inspec automate login --user=admin --token='1234567890asdfghjkl' --insecure https://chef-automate.test`

 Here are the results of running login, from `.inspec/compliance/config.json`: